 I knew that I was extremely lucky to have the goodwill of my betters.
 But luck can only last so long, and my desire to match the maturity of the musicians I was playing with created an urgency to quicken the pace of my development.
 So, in addition to practicing, I began transcribing the playing of my drum heroes off of record albums, which I would subsequently practice until I could match the tempo of the original.
 But the essence of a great drummer can’t be fully grasped aurally; you also have to watch them play live.
 So when I wasn’t practicing, transcribing, or playing, I would be flying out to Chicago, New York, and Boston to see my heroes play live, preferably for a week at a time, and preferably sitting right next to them.
 This, rather than school, is how I learned how to play my instrument.

 For several hours each day, I would work out the content and design of my book while simultaneously learning how to use the original MacIntosh computer.
 (At night, I’d play my gigs.)
 Given my ambitions, I had to find creative solutions to the limitations of software and hardware of the time, for example, by creating music notation one dot at a time using the primitive MacPaint software and smoothing out jagged edges with the “smoothing” settings on the original Apple laser printer.
-When the book was finally finished, I found a printer with an old-fashioned printing press, chose the paper and the ink, and had a thousand copies printed and bound.
-It was an incredible thrill to watch the pages the resulting 176-page book, Drumming Patterns, literally rolling off the presses in 1988.
+When the book was finally finished, I located an independent printer with an old-fashioned printing press, chose the paper and the ink and had a thousand copies printed and bound.
+It was an incredible thrill to watch the pages of the resulting 176-page book, Drumming Patterns, literally rolling off the presses in 1988.

 By the late 1980s, I had established a great career for myself in my hometown.
-No longer a beginner, I was respected, had established three great working bands, and usually gigged several nights a week.
+No longer a beginner, I was respected, led established bands, and gigged several nights a week.
 During the day, I had the freedom to pursue fulfilling personal projects, like my book and transcriptions, while every evening I looked forward to playing the music I loved.
 But I had decided many years earlier that I had to take a shot at New York City before I turned 30, and in 1989 that deadline was looming.
 In March of that year, a few months before my birthday, I filled my car with as much stuff as would fit, and off I went to the Big Apple.

 Sadly, the Big Apple was not exactly the “Gig Apple.”
 The same gig-hustling techniques that had served me so well in Cleveland utterly failed in New York.
 Within months, I was forced to put my computer skills to use in order to survive.
 For the next fifteen years or so, my main livelihood was as a temp, while my life-calling remained a struggle and a sideline.
 In retrospect, I should have stayed in Cleveland longer.
-(But not forever—New York, after all, has the greatest musicians in the world, and most of my favorites have become members of my bands.)
+(But not forever—New York, after all, has the greatest musicians in the world, and my favorites eventually became members of my bands.)
 Fortunately, two events would lead to things getting a lot better.

 The typical way that jazz musicians like me who are not themselves composers lead their gigs is to perform the “standard” tunes that their sidemen already know in common.
 There are many of these, and they are fine tunes, but they get pretty stale over the years.
 One day, I decided I would never play any of them again.
-Instead, I decided that I would do whatever it takes to make every group I lead and every composition I play special.
+Instead, I decided that I would do whatever it takes to make every group I lead, and every composition I play, special.
 So I bought every single published book of jazz music on the market, then traveled to Brazil to buy a comprehensive library of the music of my favorite Brazilian composers, and then copied from all of these books every single composition that I found interesting.

 These eventually formed an enormous stack, which I then organized into separate piles according to the lead instruments that best suited them: either piano, or guitar, or vibraphone, or saxophone, or trumpet and saxophone together.
 Those piles were then alphabetized and organized into multiple sets of books for the members of each band of each instrumentation.

 As a result, the variety and quality of the bands I was leading suddenly increased dramatically.
 Now I had several distinctive bands, each with a unique repertoire of interesting and challenging compositions that weren’t being performed by any other jazz groups in New York City, and that were all tunes that I selected and I loved.
 Now I had something special and personal to offer.
-Many things, in fact!
 But where were the gigs?

 A few years earlier, the Internet had come into existence, but the use of video on the Internet was still rare.
 But in the early 2000s, I chanced upon an obscure website that featured actual videos showcasing bands.
-What a great idea, I thought, and what a great opportunity!
+What a great idea, I thought, and what a great opportunity.
 It was obvious that this would be infinitely more effective than trying to promote my bands with only sound files.

 I wasted no time.
-My dad generously supplied the capital to pay a videographer to film all of my new bands, and to buy a new computer on which to edit those videos and create the website to feature them.
-This was cutting-edge stuff at the time; nearly no one before then that I knew of was editing videos on personal computers (they were barely powerful enough), and web design was still a new field.
+My dad generously supplied the money to pay a videographer to film all of my new bands, and to buy a new computer on which to edit those videos and create the website to feature them.
+This was cutting-edge stuff at the time; nearly no one before then that I knew of was editing videos on personal computers (they were barely powerful enough), and web design was still a relatively new field.
 I had many more skills to learn but was eager to learn them.